Top 50 Super Nintendo Games

 You might not believe it, but it’s absolutely true: the Super Nintendo Entertainment System, or the SNES, for short, is now old enough to have serious regrets about its life, and if you’re old enough to have had one of these wee grey boxes in your living room, then you’re probably even older.

 Inspiring stuff right?
-In all seriousness, though, the SNES is certainly one of the all-time greats in the console department and if rumors are to be believed Nintendo will follow up its smash hit NES microconsole with a mini version of the SNES.
-So what better way to celebrate than to list our top 50 SNES games.
+In all seriousness, though, the SNES is certainly one of the all-time greats in the console department and now that Nintendo is starting to add SNES games to the online Switch library, what better way to celebrate than to list our top 50 SNES games.

 We gathered together some of our best and brightest to help us celebrate, and we hope you’ll join us too!

 ** This is the second half of this list.
 Click here for the first half. **

 Teenage Mutant Ninja Turtles IV: Turtles in Time

 Based on the original 1987 TNMT animated series, Turtles in Time is a side-scrolling beat’em up for the SNES.
 The game takes you, as the name implies, back through time as you battle Shredder’s foot army and get back the Statue of Liberty which Krang stole.
 The game produced so many fun moments such as surfing in a sewer while battling reptiles, and fighting our favorite classic Saturday mornings cartoon villains like Bebop and Rocksteady and ultimately facing Krang himself in the Technodrome.